openfl/www.openfl.org/_posts/2014-03-18-flash-and-html5.md

 OpenFL 1.3 introduces a new platform target: Firefox OS.
 You can use "lime build firefoxos" to build for Firefox OS instead of traditional HTML5.
 This will use the new HTML5 target, and can be installed using the Firefox App Manager (Mozilla does not have any official command-line install tools, yet).

-We are very excited, and encourage you to get involved, [show your support on Patreon](http://patreon.com/openfl), [collaborate](https://github.com/openfl/openfl-html5) and help us build the next generation Flash C++ and HTML5 games!
+We are very excited, and encourage you to get involved, [show your support on Patreon](http://patreon.com/openfl), [collaborate](https://github.com/openfl/openfl-html5) and help us build the next generation of Flash C++ and HTML5 games!